 3. Let your child lose

-It’s tempting to save our kids from loss and failure.
-Often, we let our kids win, especially when we know they have no chance at doing so on their own.
+It’s tempting to save your child from loss and failure.
+You might let her win, especially when you know she has no chance at doing so on her own.

-Trouble is, this gives them a false notion of playing and competition.
-The focus shouldn’t be on winning, and you shouldn’t gloat your victories.
-But allowing your child to lose gives her an even better gift than winning: The ability to cope with disappointment.
+Trouble is, this gives her a false notion of playing and competition.
+Allowing her to lose gives her an even better gift than winning: The ability to cope with disappointment.

-Saving kids from every struggle won’t shield them from disappointment.
-By allowing your child to lose, you’re helping her develop grit, perseverance, and strategy.
-You’re better off showing her new techniques to try, or explaining the rules once again.
+You’re better off showing her new techniques to try or explaining the rules once again.
+You might even take a break, or play only one round.
 But don’t allow her to win every game because you don’t want her to feel sad or upset.

-So, back to focusing less on winning.
-Imagine that’s the only thing you praise as you’re playing the game.
-Each step forward on the game board gets applause.
-The winner gets to boast and dance.
+Imagine that winning the only thing you praise your child for as you’re playing the game.
+Each step forward on the game board gets applause, and the winner gets to boast and dance.
 Meanwhile, you forget to praise her for other overlooked skills.

-When playing a game, praise your child for any behavior you want to see continue.
-Praise her for:
+When playing a game, praise her for any behavior you want to see continue, like: